waywardphilosopher/lookingforwisdom/content/posts/xenophanes.md

 +++
 categories = ["Philosopher Files"] date = 2021-01-07T11:00:00Z
-description = ""
 draft = false
 image = "/images/feast-of-gods.jpg"
 slug = "xenophanes"
-summary = "Xenophanes was a wandering philosopher and poet, who was fiercely critical of his contemporaries' views on the nature of the gods. " tags = ["Philosopher Files"] title = "Xenophanes on Gods and Horses"
+description = "Xenophanes was a wandering philosopher and poet, who was fiercely critical of his contemporaries' views on the nature of the gods. " tags = ["Philosopher Files"] title = "Xenophanes on Gods and Horses"